 Kefir (grass-fed, organic, whole milk)

-Grass-fed, whole milk Kefir might be the most nutritious food on planet earth!
+Grass-fed, whole milk Kefir might be the most nutritious superfood on planet earth!
 Here is a detailed video on how to make Keto Kefir!

 Made (fermented) with grass-fed, whole milk.
 Kefir has 14 times more probiotics strains in it than yogurt and is loaded full of vitamin A and D, K2, CLA, calcium, protein and has acetic acid, which is the acid that makes apple cider vinegar so healthful.
 During fermentation, the culture eats most of the lactose, so it’s fairly low in carbohydrates.

 An international Nobel prize-winning researcher, Elie Metchnikoff (1908) found that kefir activates the flow of saliva, probably due to its lactic acid content and its slight carbonation.